andavissuse/sca/README.md

 # sca-L0
 Utility for doing Level-0 analysis on supportconfigs (top-level executable is sca-L0.sh).
-Directly reports some info; for other info, performs nearest-neighbor analysis to find similar supportconfigs from YES certifications, SRs, and bugs.
 Reports all info in long-form output (to stdout) and short-form output (to file specified with -o option).

 # Structure

-## sca-L0.conf
+## sca-L0.conf, sca-L0+.conf
 Config file containing variables (e.g., paths, datatypes) for use by scripts

 ## bin directory
-bash and python scripts to analyze supportconfigs
+Scripts to analyze supportconfigs

 # Instructions

 ## Analyzing a supportconfig
 Prerequisites:
-* datasets and susedata files in the directories specified in sca-L0.conf
+* susedata files in the directories specified in sca-L0.conf
+* Optional, only required for analyzing srs and bugs:  datasets in the directories specified in sca-L0+.conf

 To analyze a supportconfig:
 * Run `sca-L0.sh <supportconfig-tarball>`.
 This will:
   * uncompress the supportconfig
   * extract data/features
-  * report some information (e.g., OS version, support status, etc.) directly
+  * report information (e.g., OS version, support status, etc.)
-  * Vectorize other features then perform nearest-neighbor analysis to find similar supportconfigs and related SRs/bugs/certs)

 # sca-L0 results
-By default (if invoked w/o -c option), sca-L0 outputs information for all categories (os, system, kernel, kmods, warning-cmds, error-cmds, srs, bugs) to stdout.
+By default (if invoked w/o -c option), sca-L0 outputs information for all categories to stdout.
+Default categories are os, system, kernel, kmods, warning-cmds, error-cmds.
+Optional (sca-L0+) categories are srs, bugs.

 The "-c" option can be used to restrict checks/output to specific categories.

-The "-o" option writes short-form output (name-value pairs) to the file specified, along with an overall "good/bad/need-more-info" result for each category.
+The "-o" option writes short-form output (name-value pairs) to the file specified, along with an overall "1 (good)/-1 (bad)/0 (need-more-info)" result for each category.
 Results are determined as follows:

-Note: Any situation where sca-L0 does not/cannot determine category info will cause an "undetermined (0)" result.
+Note: Any error situation will give a "0 (need-more-info)" result.
 ## os
 * good (1):		OS version is supported (no LTSS or other custom support contract required)
 * bad (-1):		OS version is out-of-support (not covered by general or LTSS support)
-* need-more-info (0):	OS version is supported with special contract or any other result
+* need-more-info (0):	OS version is supported with special contract

 ## system
 * good (1):		YES Certifications exist for system model
-* bad (-1):		No YES Certification exist for system model
+* bad (-1):		No YES Certifications exist for system model
 * need-more-info (0):	Any other result

 ## kernel